 - Eat the best foods for sleep in the evenings.
 If you’re used to swinging through the drive-thru for dinner, it could be the reason for your sleepless nights.
 Ditch the greasy cheeseburgers and try incorporating fish, whole grains, and milk into your dinner.
 If you’re hungry for a midnight snack, try a handful of almonds or chamomile tea.

 - Catch some morning sun.
 As we mentioned before, sunlight influences melatonin production.
 When your body senses sunlight, it knows it’s time to wake up, and then it senses a lack of sunlight, it realizes it’s time for bed.
 Getting sunlight first thing in the morning helps reinforce your sleep-wake cycle and tells your body to wake up.
 Natural light is also great for boosting moods and energy levels, as sunlight itself is a mental stimulant, too.

 - Exercise in the mornings.
 A morning run can lower your blood pressure, help you fall asleep sooner, and induce longer sleep cycles at night.
 Additionally, getting your heart rate up early in the morning is a great way to wake your body and ready it for the day ahead.
 Exerting energy first thing in the mornings may seem counter-intuitive when you’re already tired, but can boost your mood and energy levels during the day.

 - Upgrade your mattress.
-If you struggle to get comfortable on your mattress or wake up in the mornings with aches and pains, it’s probably time to upgrade.
+If you struggle to relax on your mattress or wake up in the mornings with aches and pains, it’s probably time to upgrade to one of the most comfortable mattresses.
 Read online mattress reviews and guides to help you find the best mattress for your sleep style and needs.
 When searching, keep in mind how you sleep, the pains you wake up with in the morning, and your preference for firmness to find a suitable bed.

 Can You Cut Out Caffeine?